Tonsillitis: Causes

 Bacteria or viruses can cause tonsillitis.

 Viral infections cause 40 to 60% of cases of tonsillitis.
 Many viruses can cause inflammation of the tonsils (and the rest of throat) including adenovirus, rhinovirus, coronavirus, influenza virus, parainfluenza virus, coxsackievirus, measles virus, Epstein-Barr virus, cytomegalovirus, respiratory syncytial virus, and herpes simplex virus.
 Tonsillitis can also be part of the initial reaction to HIV infection.
 An estimated 1 to 10% of the cases are caused by Epstein-Barr virus.

 Tonsillitis can also stem from infection with bacteria, predominantly Group A β-hemolytic streptococci (GABHS), which causes strep throat.
 Bacterial infection of the tonsils usually follows the initial viral infection.
 When tonsillitis recurs after antibiotic treatment for streptococcus bacteria, it is usually due to the same bacteria as the first time, which suggests that the antibiotic treatment was not fully effective.
 Less common bacterial causes include: Streptococcus pneumoniae, Mycoplasma pneumoniae, Chlamydia pneumoniae, Bordetella pertussis, Fusobacterium sp., Corynebacterium diphtheriae, Treponema pallidum, and Neisseria gonorrhoeae.

-Anaerobic bacteria have been implicated in tonsillitis, and severe clinical and scientific observations support a possible role in the acute inflammatory process.
+Anaerobic bacteria have been implicated in tonsillitis.
+Several clinical and scientific observations support a possible role in the acute inflammatory process.

 Sometimes tonsillitis is caused by an infection of spirochaeta and treponema, which is called Vincent's angina or Plaut-Vincent angina.

 Within the tonsils, white blood cells of the immune system destroy the viruses or bacteria by producing inflammatory cytokines like phospholipase A2, which also lead to fever.
 The infection may also be present in the throat and surrounding areas, causing inflammation of the pharynx.